pluginkollektiv/antispam-bee/README.md

 ## Changelog ##

 ### 2.6.9 ###
-* Update donation links throughout the plugin
+* Updates donation links throughout the plugin
+* Fixes an error were JavaScript on the dashboard was erroneously being enqueued
 * Ensures compatibility with the latest WordPress version

 ### 2.6.8 ###